DJZhibek/cortina/README.md

   * Use the `Gap Time` slider in the Cortina options panel to add back in a fixed length of silence between all tracks.

 * If you use `MediaMonkey WASAPI output` as your Output Plug-in and cortinas are not working:
+    * First, try changing MediaMonkey's volume control while a song is playing.
+If the speaker volume does not change, then your soundcard has taken exclusive control of the volume.
+You will not be able to use the WASAPI output plugin with your soundcard and have fade-in and fade-outs of cortinas controlled by the Cortina plugin.
+If the speaker volume does change, the Cortina plug-in should be able to function with WASAPI.
+If you are still having problems, continue with the following list of things to try to make the plugin work.
     * Stop any playback in progress
     * Click Tools => Options
     * Click Player => Output Plugins